Fish are one of the healthiest proteins in the world. They’re lean, tasty, and chock-full of essential vitamins.

 Making conscious, informative decisions on what we choose to put on our plates is something we can all practice, no matter what our individual diet choices look like.

-Become aligned with what’s on your plate.
+Become aligned with the food on your plate.

 Do you feel it’s contributing to the growth of your mind, body and spirit?